Tafadzwa18/kanban_web_visualizer-/README.md

-# Employee Kanban Management System
+# Kanban Task Management System

-A web-based Kanban board application built with Django and Bootstrap to help organizations manage employee tasks efficiently through a visual workflow system.
+A web-based task management system built with Django that allows organizations to manage employee tasks using a Kanban-style workflow.

 ## Overview

-This application provides a simple and structured way to track tasks across different stages of completion.
-It is designed for internal organizational use, where administrators manage employees and assign tasks, while employees can view their personalized task boards.
+This application provides a structured way to manage tasks across different stages of completion.
+It enables administrators to assign and monitor tasks, while employees can track their progress through an intuitive visual board.

+The system is designed to simulate real-world task management workflows used in teams and organizations.

 ## Features

-* Kanban-style task management (To Do, In Progress, Done)
+- Kanban board (To Do, In Progress, Done)
+- Task assignment to employees
-* Employee management (admin-controlled)
+- Employee management (admin-controlled)
-* Secure admin-only employee registration
+- Secure admin-only employee registration
+- Task tracking by status
-* Responsive UI built with Bootstrap
+- Responsive user interface using Bootstrap

 ## Tech Stack

-* **Backend:** Django (Python)
+- Backend: Django (Python)
-* **Frontend:** HTML, CSS, Bootstrap
+- Frontend: HTML, CSS, Bootstrap
-* **Database:** SQLite (default, can be changed)
+- Database: SQLite

+## How to Run

+1. Clone the repository
+2. Navigate to the project folder
+3. Run migrations:
+   python manage.py migrate
+4. Start server:
+   python manage.py runserver

 ## Future Improvements

-* Drag-and-drop task movement
+- Drag-and-drop task movement
+- Task priorities and deadlines
-* Real-time updates (WebSockets)
+- Real-time updates (WebSockets)
-* Notifications (email or in-app)
+- Notifications (email or in-app)
-* Task priorities and deadlines
-* Role-based permissions
+- Role-based permissions